AndrewEPrince/Rocket-League-Real-Rank/README.md

 </a>

 ## Reason for creating
-Me and a friend created this for a leage where cheeters ran rampent.
-We wanted to find a way to catch cheeters that were playing in a rank below their actual and thus created this model to identify those who were cheating.
+Me and a friend created this for Rocket League.
+A game where cheeters ran rampent.
+We wanted to find a way to catch cheeters that were playing in a rank below their actual called "smirfing" and thus trained this model to identify those cheaters.